D13David/ctf-writeups/cyber_apocalypse24/hardware/the_prom/README.md

 [`source`](
 https://leap.tardate.com/playground/eeprom/at28c16/peprogrammer/)

-Lets try this, update `A9` to 12V adn rerun the script:
+Lets try this, update `A9` to 12V and re-run the script:

 ```python
 ...